JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - Auth and gallery data are mid-transition across the full site: session bootstrap exists on the backend, while the live site still needs the coordinated frontend cutover.
 - The gallery stack is also mid-transition to `gallery_v2` through compatibility views and explicit schema endpoints.
 - The next major full-site editing milestone is a broader admin edit-system overhaul so subjects, sets, and images can be managed with much finer control.
+- The first-pass frontend-only `/edit` overhaul is now in place locally through layout, readability, set-editor usability, uploader clarity, selection or staging preparation, and direct edit-surface tests; the next stage is primarily backend and contract work so the fuller admin controls can become durable.

 ## Cross-Service Contract